JohnScience/mut_family/README.md

 However, you still can use it in your project if you select a specific version, your crate is an application, and your upstream crates do not use [`mut_family`].

+## Warning

+The author currently believes that without proper support for [`mut`](https://doc.rust-lang.org/std/keyword.mut.html)-genericity for references as a part of the overarching [keyword generics](https://doc.rust-lang.org/std/keyword.mut.html) initiative, writing the code that is generic over interior/exterior mutability is complicated to the point of unreasonableness.

 ## License

 <sup>